When it comes to SEO, building backlinks should be a major part of your strategy.

 Once you have finished with all the opportunities for one keyword, get started on the next.

 Wrapping It Up

 Backlinks are the bread and butter of a website reaching the first page of Google.

-There are some fantastic tools on the market that make analysing your competitor’s backlinks quick and easy.
-Take advantage of these and you’ll have a list of links to target for maximum rewards.
+There are some fantastic tools on the market that make analyzing your competitor’s backlinks quick and easy.
+Take advantage of these, and you’ll have a list of links to target for maximum rewards.